Deep Diver (horse): Assessment

 In the 1971 Free Handicap, a rating of the best two-year-olds to have raced in Britain, Deep Diver was given a weight of 125 pounds, eight pounds below the top-rated Crowned Prince.
 In the equivalent French classification he was given 129 pounds, placing him fourth behind Hard to Beat, Steel Pulse and Riverman.
 The independent Timeform organisation, however, rated him the best juvenile of the season, with a rating of 134.
 In the following year, Timeform again rated Deep Diver on 134, placing him level with Sallust as the season's top-rated three-year-old colt.
 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Deep Diver the eighteenth-best British or Irish sprinter of the 20th century.

 Stud record

 At the end of his three-year-old season, Deep Diver was sold for £400,000 to John Magnier and was retired to become a breeding stallion at the Castle Hyde stud in Ireland.
 He was one of the first "shuttle" stallions, meaning that he was based in Europe for part of the year before being sent to Australia for the southern hemisphere breeding season.
 He had little success as a sire of winners in either country and was later exported to Japan.
 Some of his daughters became successful broodmares: he was the damsire of the Sir Rupert Clarke Stakes winner Submariner and he also featured in the pedigree of Apache Cat.
 The Japanese Stud Book notes that he was "put out of stud" in January 1986.

+Pedigree

+Deep Diver is inbred 4S x 5D to the mare Friar's Daugther, meaning that she appears fourth generation on the sire side of his pedigree, and fifth generation (via Dastur) on the dam side of his pedigree.

+Deep Diver is inbred 4S x 5D to the stallion Pharos, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Signal Light) on the dam side of his pedigree.